An

 memory from the late 50's

-(when I became aware after being a baby for 18-20 months)
+( which was when I started to become "aware" after being a baby for 18-20 months )

 through to the end of the 1960's, **please** take each event as you read with a small dose of salt vs. a frown—memories aren't a guarantee!